Turkey Breast Cooking Time: The Ultimate Guide

 • Stuffing: A classic Thanksgiving staple that’s packed with flavour and texture.
 There are so many variations of stuffing, from the traditional bread-based stuffing to more modern variations with quinoa or wild rice.

-• Mashed Potatoes: Creamy and comforting, mashed potatoes are a perfect complement to the turkey.
+• mashed potatoes: Creamy and comforting, mashed potatoes are a perfect complement to the turkey.
 You can keep it simple with butter and milk, or get fancy with roasted garlic or herbs.

 • Gravy: Made from the turkey pan drippings, gravy adds a rich, savory flavour.
 Don't skip the gravy!
 It's the perfect way to bring all the flavours together.